History of astrology: Babylonian astrology

 Babylonian astrology is the earliest recorded organized system of astrology, arising in the 2nd millennium BC.
 There is speculation that astrology of some form appeared in the Sumerian period in the 3rd millennium BC, but the isolated references to ancient celestial omens dated to this period are not considered sufficient evidence to demonstrate an integrated theory of astrology.
 The history of scholarly celestial divination is therefore generally reported to begin with late Old Babylonian texts (c.
 1800 BC), continuing through the Middle Babylonian and Middle Assyrian periods (c.
 1200 BC).

-By the 16th century BC the extensive employment of omen-based astrology can be evidenced in the compilation of a comprehensive reference work known as Enuma Anu Enlil.
+By the 16th century BC, the extensive employment of omen-based astrology can be evidenced in the compilation of a comprehensive reference work known as Enuma Anu Enlil.
 Its contents consisted of 70 cuneiform tablets comprising 7,000 celestial omens.
 Texts from this time also refer to an oral tradition – the origin and content of which can only be speculated upon.
-At this time Babylonian astrology was solely mundane, concerned with the prediction of weather and political matters, and prior to the 7th century BC the practitioners' understanding of astronomy was fairly rudimentary.
+At this time Babylonian astrology was solely mundane, concerned with the prediction of weather and political matters.
+Prior to the 7th century BC the practitioners' understanding of astronomy was fairly rudimentary.
 Astrological symbols likely represented seasonal tasks, and were used as a yearly almanac of listed activities to remind a community to do things appropriate to the season or weather (such as symbols representing times for harvesting, gathering shell-fish, fishing by net or line, sowing crops, collecting or managing water reserves, hunting, and seasonal tasks critical in ensuring the survival of children and young animals for the larger group).
 By the 4th century, their mathematical methods had progressed enough to calculate future planetary positions with reasonable accuracy, at which point extensive ephemerides began to appear.

 Babylonian astrology developed within the context of divination.
 A collection of 32 tablets with inscribed liver models, dating from about 1875 BC, are the oldest known detailed texts of Babylonian divination, and these demonstrate the same interpretational format as that employed in celestial omen analysis.
 Blemishes and marks found on the liver of the sacrificial animal were interpreted as symbolic signs which presented messages from the gods to the king.

 The gods were also believed to present themselves in the celestial images of the planets or stars with whom they were associated.
 Evil celestial omens attached to any particular planet were therefore seen as indications of dissatisfaction or disturbance of the god that planet represented.
 Such indications were met with attempts to appease the god and find manageable ways by which the god's expression could be realised without significant harm to the king and his nation.
 An astronomical report to the king Esarhaddon concerning a lunar eclipse of January 673 BC shows how the ritualistic use of substitute kings, or substitute events, combined an unquestioning belief in magic and omens with a purely mechanical view that the astrological event must have some kind of correlate within the natural world: